Agricultural Public Services

 |Race/Ethnicity||Number of Grads|

-Americans aren’t the only ones with an interest in Agricultural Public Services.
-About 0.3% of those with this major are international students.
+Agricultural Public Services appeals to people across the globe.
+About 0.6% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - El Salvador